-Imagine a court trial in which a witness doesn’t have to appear in person or reveal their identity.
+Imagine a court trial in which a witness is not required to testify in person or reveal their identity.
 They can simply have a lawyer read an anonymous letter on their behalf.

 In such a trial, how could the judge or jury determine if what the witness said is true?
-If a witness cannot be questioned by the defense, then the accused would no longer have a fair trial.
+If the defense cannot question the witness, then the accused would no longer have a fair trial.

 Such is the case with news stories based on anonymous sources.

-Nevertheless, when a source for a news story can hide behind a wall of anonymity, there is often no way of knowing if what they are saying is true or false.
+Nevertheless, when a source for a news story can hide behind a wall of anonymity, there is often no way of knowing if what they are saying is true.
 They can say whatever they want and suffer no consequences if they are lying.

 Even if they are not lying, anonymous sources can still be wrong.
 The truth can only be known by considering all the facts, and an anonymous source may only have a limited understanding of a situation.

-What’s more, not all anonymous sources have noble motives.
+Not all anonymous sources have noble motives.
 If they work for the government, they may go to the media because they disagree with the polices of the party in power.
-They may tell lies to damage the reputation of a politician they hate.
+They may say false or misleading things to damage the reputation of a politician they hate.

 Case in point: CNN has published many negative stories about Donald Trump based on anonymous sources.
 Because Trump cannot challenge his accusers directly, his only defense is to say that the story is “fake news.”